2020 Army Black Knights football team

 In a season impacted by the COVID-19 pandemic, the Black Knights compiled a 9–2 regular season record.
 They defeated the Midshipmen of Navy and the Air Force Falcons to secure Army's ninth Commander-in-Chief's Trophy, their third in four seasons.

 On October 24, the Black Knights became the first team of the 2020 season to accept a bowl invitation, to the Independence Bowl.
 However, that bowl was canceled on December 20, due to a lack of available teams, leaving Army without a bowl game.
 Athletic director Mike Buddie said that "the team will continue to look for an opponent."
 On December 21, the Black Knights were named to the Liberty Bowl, after Tennessee had to withdraw due to positive COVID-19 testing within their program.
 Army went on to lose to West Virginia in the bowl, finishing the season with a 9–3 record.

 Following the completion of the season, the Black Knights were awarded the 2020 Lambert Trophy by the Eastern College Athletic Conference (ECAC) and Metropolitan New York Football Writers, signifying them as the best team in the East in Division I FBS.
 This was the ninth overall time the Lambert Trophy had been awarded to Army, and the second in three years (2018).

-Previous season

-The Black Knights finished the 2019 season with a record of 5–8, finished in third place for the Commander-in-Chief's Trophy following losses to Air Force and Navy, and missed out on a bowl for the first time since 2015.